azizahmad7751/cloud-Detection-App/README.md

 - Styling: Modify HTML and CSS files located in the templates/ and static/css/ directories to personalize the app's look and feel.

 ## Contributing
-###Contributions are welcome!
+Contributions are welcome!
 If you have suggestions for improvements or want to report an issue, feel free to:
 -Submit a pull request.
 -Open an issue in the repository.

 ## Contact
-###For questions, feedback, or support, please contact:
+-For questions, feedback, or support, please contact:
-###Email: caps7751@gmail.com
+-Email: caps7751@gmail.com